stnolting/neorv32/sw/riscv-arch-test/README.md

 `riscv-arch-test/riscv-test-suite/env/arch_test.h` to exclude the BREAK exception cause from the relocation list as the NEORV32 sets `mtval` to zero for this type of exception.
 This is **explicitly permitted** by the RISC-V priv. spec.

+> [!TIP]
+> For advanced profiling and debugging execution trace data can be logged by enabling the `TRACE_EN` generic of the testbench.